 Catfishing is a term especially for online dating scammers that create fake online profiles luring men or women to trust and worship them.
 For example, some male romance scammers portray themselves to be a yahoo boy or a US citizen working overseas on an oil rig or serving in the military.
 Moreover, they look handsome in their images and look rich based on their daily life.
 The essential aim of the above is to catfish more targets.

 It usually takes a couple of weeks or months to build trust enough for targets to pay for their money.
 Although the final aim of scammers lies in the money, they aren’t so silly to ask for money for the first-time talk.
 It takes time and effort to establish trust between scammers and their targets.

 Step 3.
 Switch to Private Messaging

-With trust constantly built between two parties, scammers will suggest talking via private tunnel like phone, email, social media or instant messaging app.
+With trust constantly built between two parties, scammers will suggest talking via private tunnel like phone, email, social media, or instant messaging apps.
 All those private communication tunnels are beneficial for scammers to gradually lead targets to trust them and be able to pay for them finally.